Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

-In 2015, the Volunteer Wildlife Monitoring Program will be teaming up with Iowa State University to establish some survey routes in select counties for Acoustic Monitoring of bats.
+In 2015, the Volunteer Wildlife Monitoring Program began a partnership with Iowa State University to establish some survey routes in select counties for Acoustic Monitoring of bats.
 Bats have been experiencing a number of challenges in recent years, particularly with the onset of a disease, White Nose Syndrome, which causes high levels of mortality mostly during hibernation.
 It is critical therefore to begin monitoring bat population trends and that is what the Volunteer Wildlife Monitoring Program does.

 Acoustic surveys involve special equipment which can pick up and record the echolocation calls of bats.
 The microphone is attached to the roof of a car and then driven very slowly (20 mph) along a pre-determined ~30 mile route on country roads.
 In the lab, we can then analyze the recordings to identify the species of bat and how many individuals of each species flew over the vehicle during the route.
 Data collected each year on the same route can then be used to monitor the trend in different species abundances in the area.

 We are looking for some special people, dedicated to the conservation of these special critters, who would be willing to commit their time and personal vehicle to survey these routes.
 For more details about the counties which contain routes and what will be required of volunteers please read thoroughly the pdf entitled: Bat Acoustic Monitoring Information Sheet.
 If you are in one of the targeted counties and think this is something you can firmly commit to, download, fill out and return the form entitled: Volunteer Interest Form.

 Workshops require a $5 registration fee which pays for training materials, subscription to our monthly newsletter, a frog and toad call CD or bird identification guide, and certification costs.
 To register, please download and complete the registration form for the desired workshop and return it with the $5 fee to: VWMP; Boone Wildlife Research Station; 1436 255th St.; Boone, IA 50036.
 Registration for each workshop will be first come, first served and is usually limited to 13-15 people per workshop.

 WORKSHOP REGISTRATION FORM